project-forth-works/project-forth-works.github.io/Template/README.md

 ## Generic Forth implementation:

-*Try to implement the pseudo code using the words in [Generic Forth](https://github.com/embeddingforth/embeddingForth.github.io/blob/main/minimalforth.md) mentioning and explaining all additional words that your implementation requires*
+*Try to implement the pseudo code using the words in [Generic Forth](https://github.com/embeddingforth/embeddingForth.github.io/blob/main/minimalforth.md) and the words listed in the file [well-known-words](https://github.com/embeddingforth/embeddingForth.github.io/blob/main/well-known-words.txt), mentioning and explaining all other additional words that your implementation requires*.

 *Also show how your implementation is used by giving some examples.*